aredotna/building/_posts/2017-09-15-wildness-knows-the-score.markdown

 <figure>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/ANH-0dAO_kw" frameborder="0" allowfullscreen></iframe>
   <figcaption>
-    <h5>How self-aware is a leopard?
+    <small>How self-aware is a leopard?
 While not a definite answer to this question, this video by French photographers Xavier and Anne-Marie Hubert-Brierre brings to mind the “mirror self-recognition test,” a procedure designed to test self-awareness.
 Of the animals, dolphins, orcas, magpies, elephants, and nonhuman apes such as chimpanzees have passed.
-Humans typically understand their reflection at 18–30 months old.</h5>
+Humans typically understand their reflection at 18–30 months old.</small>
   </figcaption>
 </figure>